THE FIRST GREAT PLATONIST

 πρώτη φιλοσοφία, "first philosophy"

-To understands this we need to take a closer look at how Aristotle understands sensible substances and the existence of substances more generally.
-This will takes us to Aristotle's Metaphysics.
-It a collection of books between the physical and the ethical works.
+To understands why physics is second philosophy, we need to take a closer look at how Aristotle understands both sensible substances and the existence of substances more generally.
+This will take us to Aristotle's discussion of first philosophy in his Metaphysics.
+This work sits between the physical and the ethical works.
+We look at it in a later lecture.

 Thinking about Aristotle

-We are going to see how he supplies missing details in the thought he knew from his time in Plato's Academy and how he removes what he regards as its mistakes and excesses.
+We are looking to see how he supplies missing details in the thought he knew from his time in Plato's Academy and how he removes what he regards as its mistakes and excesses.

 Perseus Digital Library